lnxpy/hashnode/clbjubw6p000208mff0ql4jfo.md

 ### Lockdown Helped Me Start Writing

 I was so upset about life.
-Even though I had started a new position, life meant nothing to me!
+Even though I had started a new career position, life meant nothing to me!
 There was nothing enjoyable in life for me anymore.
 To keep pace with life and get myself sorted after his death, as my dear mother advised me, <mark>I tried writing</mark>.

 I was so busy with my work.
 I had not enough time to build up my own personal website and keep writing there.
 At that time, <mark>I found </mark> [<mark>Hashnode</mark>](https://hashnode.com) <mark> to be a great choice</mark>!

 I started writing, I got great engagements at the start.
 Blog post after blog post.
-One of my first blog posts got even featured on [daily.dev](https://daily.dev/).
+One of my very first blog posts got even featured on [daily.dev](https://daily.dev/).
 That was a huge positive vibe for me!

 A lot of my friends were playing video games together during the lockdown.
 Meanwhile, I was designing a banner for my next blog post.